Nukuʻalofa: 21st century

-In 2006, lack of progress towards democracy resulted in riots in Nukuʻalofa.
+In 2006, a lack of progress towards democracy led to the riots in Nukuʻalofa.
 During the riots, much of the central business district was burned down.

 The capital city was struck by the tsunami caused by the 2022 Hunga Tonga–Hunga Haʻapai eruption.
 The city reportedly suffered significant damage from the tsunami, which may potentially take years to repair.

 Government

 The national government is based in Nukualofa.
 The parliament of Tonga meets there, and the Royal Palace is located near the city.

 The name is said to have originated when Moungatonga, the 6th Tui Haatakalaua (King who governs the daily business of Tonga on behalf of the Tui Tonga or Sacred King of Tonga) sent his youngest son, Ngata (later to be 1st Tui Kanokupolu) as governor to Hihifo (Western side of Tongatapu).
 It was a difficult decision for Ngata as the Tuʻi Tonga and Tuʻi Haʻatakalaua have been unable to control Hihifo.
 Ngata had many reasons to fear for his life as his predecessors had been killed by the chiefs and people of Hihifo.

 Between 12 and 13 February 2018, the Tongan Parliament House was destroyed by Cyclone Gita, a category 4 cyclone that hit the nation.
 As a result, the Parliament was moved to the Tongan National Centre, 4 km south of the city centre, and that parcel of land gazetted as a part of Nukuʻalofa.